 This study aims to minimize the total cost in Equation (1).
 The total cost TC includes total manufacturing cost TMC and cost for carbon cap-and-trade cost CATC.
-The GHG emissions amount E at the material manufacturing stage is the sum of the GHG emissions amount per part for each country $GHG{oj}$ multiplied by the number of parts jsupplied by supplier $o l{oi}$ , as shown in Equation (2).
-Equations (3) represents TMC.
+The GHG emissions amount E at the material manufacturing stage is the sum of the GHG emissions amount per part for each country $GHG{oj}$ multiplied by the number of parts j supplied by supplier o $l{oj}$ , as shown in Equation (2).
+Equation (3) represents TMC.
 CATC is represented in Equation (4).
 Equations (5)-(12) are constraints that require the parts and products to be transported.
-Equation (5) ensures that the supplied number of parts j by supplier $o l{oj}$ meets the transported number of parts j from supplier o to factory p.
-The required number of parts j at factory p is procured from adequate suppliers as shown in Equation (6).
+Equation (5) ensures that the supplied number of parts j by supplier o $l{oj}$ meets the transported number of parts j from supplier o to factory p.
+The required number of parts at factory p is procured from adequate suppliers as shown in Equation (6).
 All produced products at factory p are transported to markets as shown in Equation (7).
 Equation (8) enforces demands in all markets to be satisfied.
 Equations (9) and (10) ensure that only opened factories and routes can be used.
 Equation (11) indicates decision variables $z{pq}$ and $u_p$ are binary valuables.
-The transported number of parts and products are nonnegative as shown in Equation (12).
+The transported number of parts and products are non-negative as shown in Equation (12).